ziroock/mango-media/README.md

         invitation by the current user (the user that sent the invites)
         3. totalNumInvClicked - Tracks the number of users that opened the invitation
         sent by the current user.

+   - TODO: Need to think of away to carry invitationId and email, so I can make the invitation flow easier to count, so the user doesn't need to use the same email in which the invitation gets received.
+     IMPORTANT: The to count a successful registration and avoid over counting the email entered needs to be the same email like the one in which the user received the invitation.

 **TODO: Finish Section**